 Other online DDoS tools were developed by computer hackers whose intention was to focus attention on a particular software deficiency.
 Releasing DDoS Tools to the public is a strategy that computer hackers use to compel software developers into patching vulnerable software, to avoid massive attacks.

 Read on to understand some of the most advanced and dangerous DDoS attack tools.

 1. High Orbit Ion Cannon (HOIC)

 HOIC became popular after it was used to reciprocate the U.S. Department of Justice’s decision to pull down Megaupload.com.
-HOIC is a clear basic script cross-platform for transmitting HTTP GET and POST requests enclosed in user-friendly GUI.
+HOIC is a clear basic script cross-platform for transmitting HTTP GET and POST requests enclosed in a user-friendly GUI.
 HOIC’s effectiveness comes from booster add-on scripts, text files that come with extra basic code.

 The main application explains the code during a DDoS tool attack to launch.
 Booster scripts enable users to determine target URL lists and determine data when producing attack traffic.
 HOIC attacks are anonymous and hard to block.
-This DDoS attack free tool is usually used by cybercriminals to launch attacks in different parts of the globe.
+This DDoS attack-free tool is usually used by cybercriminals to launch attacks in different parts of the globe.

 2. Low Orbit Ion Cannon

 LOIC is a clear flooding tool that can trigger massive volumes of HTTP, UDP, or TCP traffic to expose a server to heavy network load.
 LOIC was originally developed to assist developers to direct heavy traffic towards their servers for testing.